 Eligibility overview: Health First Colorado covers children, parents/caretakers, pregnant women and adults without dependent children whose household income does not exceed 133% FPL.
 Separate programs cover elderly and disabled residents.

-Income requirements: Parents/caretakers are also subject to the 133% FPL cap, while pregnant woman are eligible when their income is under 260% FPL.
-For the expansion population, income requirements are capped at about $15,800 a year for a single individual.
+Income requirements: Parents/caretakers are also subject to a 133% FPL cap, while pregnant women are eligible when their income is under 260% FPL.
+For the expansion population, income requirements are capped at about $1,415 a month for a single individual.
+A family of four are limited to $2,904 per month.

 Other requirements: Some Health First Colorado recipients must make small co-pays for certain services, like $2 for a primary care doctor visit.
-Pregnant women and child are exempt from these payments.
+Pregnant women and children are exempt from these payments.

 Other notable programs: Family Planning Services; Health First Colorado Buy-In Program for Working Adults with Disabilities; Health First Colorado Buy-In Program for Working Adults with Disabilities

-Income requirements: For 2018, a single person is eligible for Husky D (the Medicaid expansion group) if they make below $16,643 a year.
-Pregnant women are eligible for Husky A is they make under $42,711 a year, while parents/caretakers in family of two are eligible if they make under $22,411 a year.
+Income requirements: A single person is eligible for Husky D (the Medicaid expansion group) if they make $1,468 per month.
+Pregnant women are eligible for Husky A if this is their first child and they make a maximum of $3,779 per month.
+Parents/caretakers in a family of two are eligible if they make no more than $2,299 a month.

-How to apply: You can apply online at ConnectCT or by mailing or dropping off a paper application at your local DHS office.
+How to apply for Connecticut Medicaid: You can apply online at ConnectCT or by mailing or dropping off a paper application at your local DHS office.

 Other notable programs: Long-term Services & Support; Medicaid for Employees with Disabilities

 Eligibility overview: Delaware expanded Medicaid to cover residents with income up to 133% of FPL.
+Parents and caretakers are eligible if they make 87% FPL.
+Pregnant women are eligible for Medicaid when they make less than the 212% FPL.
 It has special programs for pregnant, parent/caretaker, elderly, disabled and child residents.

 Other notable programs: Prescription Assistance program; Chronic Renal Disease program, which provides assistance residents diagnosed with end-stage renal disease; Long-term care Medicaid assistance